javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 We often have a need to perform similar actions many times in a row.

 For example, when we need to output goods from the list one after another.
-Or just write the same code for each number from 1 to 10.
+Or just run the same code for each number from 1 to 10.

-*Loops* are a way to repeat the same part code multiple times.
+*Loops* are a way to repeat the same part of code multiple times.

 [cut]
 ## The "while" loop